Madsem2/Madsem2.github.io/index.md

 ---

-# Assigment 2
+<p style="text-align: center;"># Assigment 2</p>

 ## Introduction
 This is a webpage showcasing a short data-story based on the work done in the DTU
 course: "02806 Social data analysis and visualization-Spring 24" class so far.
 (This exercise is a kind of "micro version" of what we'll be doing in the final project).
+Follow the directions in the bulleted list below when you create your data-story.

 ## The dataset